 10 Kallang Road

-For more information on Student’s Pass matters, please refer to the website of the Student Service Centre.
+For more information on Student’s Pass matters, please refer to the website of the Office of Student Affairs.

 Part-time international students are not eligible for the Student's Pass and should hold a valid work pass to stay in Singapore.